-Table 4 explores further the robustness of these result, this time in relation to functional form.
-Rather than a fractional multinomial logit model, we present results from linear regression models separately for each pronoun form share.
+presenting linear regression estimates separately for each pronoun form share.
 Instead of using the first difference of the instruments as regressors, we use their levels from (4), and include author-level fixed effects to exploit only within-author variation.
-The results are consistent with those from Table 3: the instrument for the corresponding pronoun form always positively and significantly predicts the peer's pronoun form share.
+The results are consistent with those from Table III: the instrument for the corresponding pronoun form always positively and significantly predicts the peer's pronoun form share.
 Just as before, we present results for networks that include both co-authors and citees in the top panel, only co-authors in the middle panel, and only citees in the bottom panel.
-These results also mimic those from Table 3.